wesley-trust/wesleytrust-com/_posts/2021-04-14-graph-api-groups-pipeline-apply.md

   - evaluate
 excerpt: "This post covers the third stage in the pipeline which will be used to automate creating, updating and removing Azure AD groups..."
 ---
-The final stage in the Azure AD groups CI/CD pipeline, applies the changes from the plan provided from the previous stage (should there be any).
+The third stage in the Azure AD groups CI/CD pipeline applies the changes from the plan provided from the previous stage (should there be any).

 This is the third stage, in the three stage pipeline for managing Azure AD groups:
 - [Import & Validate][validate-post]
 - [Plan & Evaluate][plan-post]
-- Apply & Deploy
+- **Apply & Deploy**

 This post covers the YAML and PowerShell involved in the third stage which executes the plan of actions (if any).
 The PowerShell can also be called directly.